smt970913/ICU-EDM/README.md

 Before deploying RL algorithms to a medical decision-making problem, users need to construct a `DataLoader` following these steps.
-Here, we demonstrate using the `MIMIC-IV` dataset from our research, with Remaining Length-of-Stay (RLOS) from Invasive Mechanical Ventilation (IMV) initiation as the objective cost and Extubation Failure Rate (EFR) as the safety constraint.
+Here, we demonstrate using the `MIMIC-IV` dataset from our research, with Remaining Length-of-Stay (RLOS) from invasive mechanical ventilation (MV) initiation as the objective cost and Extubation Failure Rate (EFR) as the safety constraint.
 ```
 class DataLoader: